Quantum loop groups and $K$-theoretic stable envelopes: The -theoretic Hall algebra and Nakajima quiver varieties

 To this end, let us apply \eqref{eqn:push power series} to formulas \eqref{eqn:projectivization 1} and \eqref{eqn:projectivization 2}, and we obtain

 Applying $f_{i,k}$ and $e_{i,d}$ to the formulas above, respectively (see \cite[Theorem 4.16]{R-matrix} for a more general version of this computation) gives us

 and

 We note that the right-hand sides of the expressions above are identical, up to changing the order of the expansions (first in $y$ and second in $z$ versus first in $z$ and second in $y$).
-Therefore, the difference between the expressions above is given by the poles when $y = z$ and when $y = zq$.
-The latter pole does not have any residue as all rational functions cancel out (the expansion around $\infty - 0$ of any Laurent polynomial is 0), while the former pole produces the right-hand side of \eqref{eqn:remains to show}.
+In general, for any rational function $F(z,y)$, the residue theorem implies that